Increase Team Bonding with Humour and Being “Real”

 In our house, the 1950’s movie “Singing in the Rain” is a family cult classic.
 I was just a kid the first time I saw the scene where Donald O’Connor did all that silliness on the couch with the headless mannequin, while singing, “Make Em Laugh, Make Em’ Laugh”….and I laughed…good and loud and hard!

 The old management school of thought espoused that if you were laughing and goofing around at work, then productivity was suffering.
-It was the old “the workplace was no place for humour” philosophy.
+It was the old “the workplace was no place for humor” philosophy.
 This same philosophy was evident in the mid 1990’s family movie, “Matilda” (an adaptation of a classic children’s story by Roald Dahl).
 Miss Trenchbull, the very mean and scowling Principal of the dark and dreary Crunchem Hall, dictated, “If you’re having FUN, you’re not learning!”.
 Many an “old timer” manager seemingly graduated from “Crunchem Hall”!
 Thank-goodness times are changing!
-More and more organizations are recongnizing the value and timing of humour in the workplace, and are working harder than ever to create internal events that help spur it on.
+More and more organizations are recongnizing the value and timing of humor in the workplace, and are working harder than ever to create internal events that help spur it on.

 A “magical” transformation really does occur when employees lighten-up and laugh, together, along the way.
 That is one of the primary reasons why regular team meetings and branch or divisional professional development days and conferences, are a tremendously good idea.
-This is also why fine quality professional speakers or workshop facilitators spend significant amounts of design time thoughtfully and carefully choosing just the right “opener”, and just the right blend of humour and content throughout their presentations, to contribute to these organizational events.
+This is also why fine quality professional speakers or workshop facilitators spend significant amounts of design time thoughtfully and carefully choosing just the right “opener”, and just the right blend of humor and content throughout their presentations, to contribute to these organizational events.

-Consciously champion and contribute to humour in the workplace to help your team elevate its commitment to one another, and to your branch’s or division’s purpose and cause.
-Create opportunities, which fold-in humour, for staff who do not work together in the same branch, but do work for the same organization, to help break “isolationist” barriers and increase inter-divisional communication and co-operation.
+Consciously champion and contribute to humor in the workplace to help your team elevate its commitment to one another, and to your branch’s or division’s purpose and cause.
+Create opportunities, which fold-in humor, for staff who do not work together in the same branch, but do work for the same organization, to help break “isolationist” barriers and increase inter-divisional communication and co-operation.
 One visual I use in my workshops on interpersonal and team communications shows two men at the stern (back) of a row boat which is taking on water at their end, frantically trying to bail it out.
 Meanwhile, in the same visual, two other men, at the bow of the boat, are tipped up out of the water, and, for the moment, are high and dry.
 The caption that goes along with this visual says (from the guys who are high and dry), “We’re sure glad the hole isn’t in our end of the boat!”.

 Isolationist thinking and divisional arrogance can be the undoing of many an organization’s maximal success.
 I’m always amazed by how many conference participants come up to me after my keynotes or workshops, confessing that that row boat visual cut close to the bone for them, because it depicts exactly how it is in their workplace!
 They usually go on to say that discussing this visual with appropriate team members, and other colleagues, could be a terrific way to safely laugh at themselves, and then start some sincere dialogue on greater inter-departmental communications.